-The LTIP is open to Executive Directors and Executive Leadership Team members with awards made at the discretion of the Remuneration Committee.
-The LTIP was previously also open to Senior Management.
-In addition, other than for Executive Directors, an award of 'matching shares' could be made where the individual acquired shares in Land Securities Group PLC and pedged to hold them for a period of three years.
+The LTIP is open to Executive Directors, Executive Leadership Team members and senior leaders with awards made at the discretion of the Remuneration Committee.
 The awards are issued at nil consideration, subject to performance and vesting conditions being met.
-Awards of LTIP shares and matching shares are subject to the same performance criteria and normally vest after three years.
+Awards of LTIP shares normally vest after three years.
 Awards are satisfied by the transfer of existing shares held by the Employee Benefit Trust (EBT).
-The weighted average share price at the date of vesting during the year was 616p (2020: 983p).
-The estimated fair value of awards granted during the year under the scheme was £3m (2020: £2m).
+There were no awards exercised during the year (2022: the weighted average share price at the date of vesting during the year was 752p).
+The estimated fair value of awards granted during the year under the scheme was £7m (2022: £7m).

-Deferred Share Bonus plan (DSBP)
+Deferred Share Bonus Plan (DSBP)

 The Executive Directors' annual bonus is structured in two distinct parts made up of an initial payment and deferred shares.
-The shares are usually deferred for between one and three years.
-In July 2020 the DSBP was awarded following the deferral of 100% of the Executive Directors' bonus element for the year ended 31 March 2020.
-The shares are deferred for one year and are not subject to additional performance criteria.
+The shares are usually deferred for one or two years and are not subject to additional performance criteria.
 Awards are satisfied by the transfer of existing shares held by the EBT at nil consideration.
-The weighted average share price at the date of vesting during the year was 567p (2020: 745p).
-The estimated fair value of awards granted during the year under the scheme was £1m (2020: £nil).
+The weighted average share price at the date of vesting during the year was 615p (2022: 703p).
+The estimated fair value of awards granted during the year under the scheme was £2m (2022: £1m).